RyanBingham334/Restaurant_Data_Study/data_source_and_acknowledgments.md

 This project began with the [Restaurant Orders dataset](https://www.kaggle.com/datasets/haseebindata/restaurant-orders) by Muhammad Haseeb on Kaggle, which provided the initial transaction data structure (menu_items table).

-I significantly expanded the dataset by creating additional tables and adding over 150% more data:
+I significantly expanded the dataset by creating additional tables more data:
 - **Created** `menu_id` table with standardized pricing
 - **Created** `bill_of_materials` table with complete recipe breakdowns for all items
 - **Created** `ingredient_cost` table with bulk pricing and conversion factors